jschmersal/special-topics-labs-interview/README.md

 Hello!
 In the rush that is the start of the term, I really haven't had a chance to chat with many of you.
 So would you do me the favor of helping me get to know a bit about you by answering the following?
 Please avoid one word answers...
 I want to learn about you!

 Q1: So you're finishing up your time in this CSCC program.
 Why did you decide to embark on this journey?
+* _Jeremy_:  N/A

 Q2: I _love_ to travel.
 Tell me a bit about your favorite travel destination so far.
 What's on your travel bucket list?
+* _Jeremy_: Oh, how do I choose just one?
+I really loved Paris, even though I lost almost 2 days to food sickness.
+I don't recommend the confit du canard.

 Q3: Name your favorite member of [The Beatles](https://en.wikipedia.org/wiki/The_Beatles), and your favorite Beatles song.
 You do know at least one Beatles song, right?
 If you are a Beatles fan, feel free to give me your top 5 or so.
+* _Jeremy_: Paul, of course!
+Favorite songs:
+    1. Abbey Road medley
+    1. Day in the Life
+    1. Here, There and Everywhere
+    1. Helter Skelter
+    1. Get Back

 Q4: Do you have any pets?
 Species/Name/Details please.
 [Murray](images/Murray.jpeg?raw) wants to know... (he's not as smart as that picture makes him seem).
+* _Jeremy_: Yes.
+Murray is a Cavalier King Charles.
+He's really a jerk.
+He thinks he's smart.

 ## Submitting Your Work